 The 60 Year Overnight Sensation

-The 1998 FIFA World Cup came to town, bringing its unique party atmosphere.
-There followed interviews with presidents and world leaders, then out to Kosovo, dodging David Bowie’s chewing gum, all at sea with Ellen MacArthur and breakfast with Lucius Malfoy ...”
+The 1998 FIFA World Cup brought its unique party atmosphere to Paris, opening doors to interviews with presidents and world leaders.
+From there, my adventures continued: dodging David Bowie’s chewing gum, the Kosovo conflict, playing hide and seek with Ellen MacArthur, and breakfast with Lucius Malfoy ...”

 Click the cover to find out more, or better still, order a copy from me.